 Work is continuing to make documents on our site accessible to screen readers.
 Where appropriate, we will provide both PDF and Word versions of files.

-If you have any issues viewing documents on this website, request an alternate version by contacting the Attorney-General's Department.
+If you have any issues viewing documents on this website, request an alternate version by contacting the Department of Treasury and Finance.

 - Read about the Australian Government’s study into the accessibility of PDF for people with disability.